Feinminen/supply-chain-platform/README.md

 ## Notes

-- App is not fully responsive.
+- App is not fully responsive as it wasn't required.
-- There is no routing
+- There is no routing.
-- For full typesafety, it's necessary to add a few typeguards
+- For full typesafety, it's necessary to add a few typeguards.
 - Requests data are not cached because I was not sure if the same data is returned from a request with the same parameters.
-- I've tried to avoid premature optimization and generalization (requests to the API could be separated into a separate service)
+- I've tried to avoid premature optimization and generalization (requests to the API could be separated into a separate service).

 ## Project requirements: